Skip to content

 Koutoubia Tower/Mosque

-Bab Agnaou Gate and Kasbah district – Bab Agnaou Gate is an internal gate the separates the royal kasbah from the rest of the city.
+Bab Agnaou Gate and Kasbah district – Bab Agnaou Gate is an internal gate that separates the royal kasbah from the rest of the city.
 It was built in the 12th century and Agnaou translates to ‘mute’

 Bab Agnaou Gate